-Intrinsic aging is determined by heredity, your genetic programming that controls the hormones responsible for aging.
-The skin will certainly behave differently under the influences of these hormones, but how do they affect it from ages 60-70?
+Updated 12/30/17.
+Intrinsic aging is determined by heredity, your genetic programming on a cellular level that controls the hormones responsible for aging.
+The skin will behave differently under the influences of these hormones, but how will you be affected from ages 60 and beyond?

 The 60s can be a difficult time to reduce visible skin aging because hormones help to keep the metabolic function of the skin going and with the decrease of estrogen, this activity has slowed down dramatically compared to your 50s.

-The post-menopausal years will trigger skin growths on the face and body.
+The post-menopausal years also trigger skin growths on the face and body like these.
 They begin as small, rough bumps and over time, they thicken and get larger.
 There are many names for these: seborrheic keratoses, actinic keratoses, skin tags, sebaceous hyperplasia, and they all can appear a bit different (some brown, some flesh color) but generally speaking, they are bumps, excess skin, enlarged oil glands and growths that protrude from the skin and become impossible to hide with makeup.

-Increase blood flow and circulation in the skin.
+Increase blood flow and circulation within the skin.
 Skin cells, like all cells that make up the tissues and organs of the body, depend on good circulation to get the required oxygen, water, hormones, nutrients, minerals and other trace elements that are vital for the life of the cells.
 The tissues rely on the circulatory system to remove wastes and toxins.
 Tired, sluggish skin occurs when the microcapillaries are not providing enough nutrition to the skin.
-The treatment for under-circulated skin is to try to gently stimulate circulation through gentle massage (manual exfoliants/facial scrubs like Mint Buffing Beads), using stimulating ingredients such as ginseng, peppermint and rosemary, and to encourage the mitochondria of the cell to harness its energy with ingredients like CoQ10.
-You will find CoQ-10 in our best-selling Hawaiian Nourishing Cream.
+The treatment for under-circulated skin is to try to gently stimulate circulation through gentle massage (manual exfoliants/facial scrubs like Mint Buffing Beads) and using stimulating ingredients such as ginseng, peppermint and rosemary.
+You’ll also want to encourage the mitochondria of the cell to harness its energy with ingredients like niacinamide found in Energy Boosting Toner.

 Eat almonds, salmon, avocados and olive oil.
 These all contain healthy fats that keep your skin moist, supple and glowing from inside out.
 They are much needed in your 60s, since moisture levels drop significantly within the skin.

 Go easy on exfoliation.
-Because the skin is thinner now, you’ll want to go lessen the amount of exfoliating acids (professional chemical peels and acid serums used at home) you use topically on your skin to remove dryness.
-Talk with your esthetician or skin care professional to create a plan for your skin that includes only gentle peels performed occasionally and regular skin tightening treatments like microcurrent or Bio Visage available at Renée Rouleau Skin Care Spas.
+Because the skin is thinner now, you’ll want to cut back on the use of prescription retinoids and professional chemical peels as these can further thin out the skin’s surface.
+Talk with your esthetician or skin care professional to create a plan for your skin that includes only gentle enzyme peels performed occasionally and regular skin tightening treatments like microcurrent.